rubrikinc/terraform-aws-polaris-cloud-native-exocompute-networking/README.md

 # Terraform Module - AWS Rubrik Cloud Native Exocompute Networking

 This module provides a working example of how to configure the network that the Exocompute EKS cluster will run on.
 While there are many networking designs this module takes the example of the EKS cluster running on 2 private subnets.
 Internet access is provided via a NAT gateway to a public subnet, which the module also defines.
 It is also important to note that this module tags the subnets and any other resources so that the EKS cluster will consume and use them.
-The minimum network ports have been opened in the NACLs and Security Groups for the Exocompute cluster to function, either privately or publicity.
+The minimum network ports have been opened in the NACLs and Security Groups for the Exocompute cluster to function, either privately or publicly.

 ## Prerequisites